imanabu/gremlin-air-routes-api/README.md

 * I usually fail to connect to the database the first time,
 * I usually can connect to the database but driver won't let me do much more than that,
 * I usually fail to run my first query I write,
-* I usually do not know how to map the database data to and from JSON from the query returns in the API or SDK of the database,
+* I usually do not know how to map the database data to and from JSON from to the API or SDK of the database,
-* I usually need something quick and simple to perform more query experiments
+* I usually need something quick and simple to perform more query experiments.

 I am sure you have had similar frustrations.

-I will go through the steps of creating a new server from scrach in each of target platform, and will document any "gotchas" along the way.
+I will go through the steps of creating a new server from scratch in each of target platform, and will document any "gotchas" along the way.

 ## Who Can Use This Project?